You have no items in your shopping cart.

-Of her two brothers, Norman (father to John Gent mentioned earlier.) was killed in the North African desert campaign whilst Donald was killed on operations with 460 Squadron.
+Of her two brothers, Norman (father to John Gent mentioned earlier.) was killed in the North African desert campaign whilst Donald was killed (aged 19) on operations with 460 Squadron.
 Bomber Command, over Koln (Cologne) Germany, April 12, 1943.
 (Bomber Command records) 460 was actually an Australian squadron.

 Image from the book "Sisters in Arms" by Nicola Tyler.
 Marie is in the front row.